SapphireLab/Sapphire-TTS-Collection/Surveys/2024.11.15_WavChat_60P/Sec.03.md

 The NAR decoder is used to model the semantic features from the output of LLM, and then the AR decoder generates speech tokens based on the output of the NAR decoder.
 Finally, the decoder of the codec model converts the speech tokens into a speech stream.

-## 3.3·Discussions about Representation used in Spoken Dialogue Systems
+## 3.3·Discussions about Representation used in Spoken Dialogue Systems: 讨论

-### 3.3.1·emantic Representation vs Acoustic Representation
+### 3.3.1·Semantic Representation vs Acoustic Representation: 语义表示与声学表示

 Current dialogue systems typically choose different approaches for the understanding (input) and generation (output) sides based on task requirements.
 For example, [Spirit-LM [158]](../../Models/SpeechLM/2024.02.08_SpiRit-LM.md) uses semantic representations ([HuBERT [78]](../../Models/SpeechRepresentation/2021.06.14_HuBERT.md)) consistently on both ends, while [Mini-Omni [222]](../../Models/SpeechLM/2024.08.27_Mini-Omni.md) uses semantic representations ([Whisper [169]](../../Models/SpeechLM/2022.12.06_Whisper.md)) on the input side and acoustic representations ([SNAC [193]](../../Models/Speech_Neural_Codec/2024.10.18_SNAC.md)) on the output side.